Cygnus NG-10: Manifest

 SEOPS Slingshot Deployer System Cygnus NG-10 is the first mission to fly this Cubesat deployment system.
 The system and its Cubesats arrived at ISS on SpaceX CRS-16 and then installed by Expedition 58 on Cygnus NG-10 while berthed to ISS.

 After Cygnus leaves the station, the cargo craft will navigate to approximately 500 km above the Earth, approximately 100 km higher than the space station’s orbit.
 Slingshot will deploy two satellites (David and Goliath II Quantum Radar, both launched on board of the previous Dragon CRS-16 mission), that are expected to stay in orbit at least two (2) years.

 In addition, a mounted payload will test SlingShot’s capability to host fixed payloads for an extended period, where the payload uses Cygnus’ power, attitude control and communication capabilities.

 After Cubesat deployment and conclusion of attached experiments, Northrop Grumman controllers commanded the spacecraft to a destructive re-entry over the South Pacific Ocean on 25 February 2019.

-Launch and early operations
+Launch operations

 After Northrop Grumman purchased Orbital ATK in June 2018, the mission was changed from CRS OA-10E to NG-10.
 The Antares rocket was built and processed in the Horizontal Integration Facility (HIF) over the course of six months.
 The rocket was rolled out to MARS pad 0A where it was originally planned to launch 15 November 2018 but was twice delayed due to inclement weather and successfully launched on 17 November 2018.

+Launch attempt summary

+Note: Times are local to the launch site (Eastern Standard Time).